Grammar (spec/grammar.ebnf)

 not_expr = '!' expr ;

-(* ^ expr — explicit return from enclosing function
+(* ^ expr — explicit RETURN from the enclosing function.
+Distinct

 Example: ^ + a b *)